Linuxfabrik/monitoring-plugins/README.rst

 If you're looking for monitoring plugins that ...

-* are only written in Python (your main system language under RHEL / CentOS)
+* are only written in Python (your main system language on RHEL / CentOS)
 * ensure easy access to the source code
 * are fast, reliable and use few system resources
-* uniformly and consistently report the same metrics briefly and precisely (for example "used"), both under Linux and under Windows
+* uniformly and consistently report the same metrics briefly and precisely (for example "used"), both on Linux and on Windows
 * use out of the box some sort of automatic detection using useful default settings
 * trigger WARNs and CRITs only where absolutely necessary
 * provide additional information on troubleshooting where possible